Twins vs. Red Sox Player Props Betting Odds

 Buxton Stats

-- Byron Buxton has 40 hits with nine doubles, a triple, 10 home runs and 27 walks.
-He has driven in 23 runs with six stolen bases.
+- Byron Buxton has nine doubles, a triple, 11 home runs, 28 walks and 25 RBI (42 total hits).
+He's also stolen six bases.

 Buxton Recent Games